ncsa/Nightingale_real/docs/source/user_guide/file_mgmt.rst

 The /u area of the filesystem is where users land upon logging on to the cluster and is where a user’s **$HOME** environment variable points.
 This area has a fairly small quota and is meant to contain a user’s configuration files, job output/error files, and smaller software installations.
 This area is automatically set up during the account provisioning process and there is no additional charge for this storage.

 It is *not* possible to request an expansion of the home directory quota.
 If a user depletes the available space on their home directory, they will be notified and given the opportunity to remove files from it.
-You will need to delete files to get below the threshold and will not be able to store additional data.
+You will need to delete files to get below the threshold and will not be able to store additional data until you do so.

 Projects
 ~~~~~~~~